fat1nad/Procedural-Animation-of-a-Fish/README.md

 Just to put it out there, I will be using Unity Hub to open this project.

-You will also need your preferred IDE that works well with Unity (Visual Studio, Project Rider, MonoDevelop, etc.) for the code.
+For the code, you will need your preferred IDE that works well with Unity (Visual Studio, Project Rider, MonoDevelop, etc.).

 ## Software versions used